NWChemEx/TAMM/dox/CMake_Build_Notes.md

 Clang Compiler Support
 ----------------------
- - Tested on Linux only with Clang >= 5.x
+ - Tested on Linux only with Clang >= 7.x
- - Still requires GCC compilers >= 7.2 to be present (Fortran code is compiled using gfortran)
+ - Still requires GCC compilers >= 8.x to be present (Fortran code is compiled using gfortran)
- - Works only with LLVM Clang built with OpenMP support and configured to use GNU libstdc++ instead of Clang libc++
+ - Works only with LLVM Clang built with OpenMP support.
  - Install LLVM Clang using the script below:

 ```
-version=5.0.0
+version=7.0.0
 current_dir=`pwd`

 mkdir stage-$version